OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ![Office Add-ins command in the Insert ribbon](./Images/AddinCommand.png)

-1. In the Office add-in dialog, click on the Manage My Add-ins link in the top right and then select Upload My Add-in.
+1. In the Office Add-in dialog, click on the Manage My Add-ins link in the top right and then select Upload My Add-in.

     ![Manage My Add-ins](./Images/ManageAddins.png)